rainsmore/raincell/README.md

 Rain related attenuation has two components: Wet Antenna Attenuation (WAA) and Path Integrated Attenuation (PIA).
-We need to isolate the later to be able to compute estimate the percipitation rate.
+We need to isolate the later to be able to estimate the percipitation rate.

 ``` python
 from raincell import waa